chittiraj/chittiraj/README.md

 <h2 align="center">Hi there👋,Welcome to my GitHub page!</h2>

 ###
-- I'm **Chitti Raja**, a passionate **Java Full Stack Developer** with over 2 years of experience in building scalable, high-performance web applications.
-I am available for immediate joining and excited to contribute to new and challenging projects.
+- Hi, I'm Chitti Raja, a passionate Full Stack Java Developer with over 2 years of experience in building scalable, high-performance web applications.
+I specialize in developing both frontend and backend solutions using modern Java frameworks, including Spring Boot, and have experience integrating with various databases and front-end technologies.

+I am actively seeking opportunities to contribute to innovative and challenging projects where I can leverage my expertise in Java, Spring Boot, and web development to deliver robust solutions.
 - Connect with me on [LinkedIn](https://www.linkedin.com/in/chitti-kottapalli/) and [X](https://twitter.com/ChittirajchariK).

 <div align="center" >